 By Rick Steves

-Services: There's usually space to pitch a tent or park a camper van, motorhome, or trailer (caravan).
+Services: Not every campground will take tents; some are RV only.
 Most campgrounds have laundry facilities and great showers with metered hot water — carry coins and scrub quickly.
 Larger campgrounds may have a grocery store and café (a likely camp hangout with an easygoing European social scene).

-Equipment: You can bring your gear with you — or buy it when you get there.
-Tents, sleeping bags, and cooking supplies are cheaper at large European superstores (found in Britain, France, Germany, and Spain) than at specialty backpacking stores.
-European campers prefer a very lightweight "three-season" sleeping bag and a closed-cell sleeping pad.
+Equipment: You can bring your gear with you — or buy it in Europe.
+Tents, sleeping bags, and cooking supplies are cheaper at large European superstores than at specialty backpacking stores.
 I'd start without a stove, keeping meals simple by picnicking and enjoying food and fun in the campground café.
 If you don't want to bog down with equipment, consider a place that can set up a tent site for you (see "Turn-Key Camping" below).

-Safety: Campgrounds, unlike hostels, are remarkably theft-free.
-They are full of basically honest, middle-class European families, and someone's at the gate all day.
+Safety: Campgrounds are remarkably low-theft.
+Campings are full of basically honest, middle-class European families, and someone's at the gate all day.
 Most people just leave their gear in their vans or zipped inside their tents.

 Kids: A family can sleep in a tent, van, or motorhome a lot cheaper than in a hotel.
 Camping offers plenty to occupy children's attention, namely playgrounds that come fully equipped with European kids.
 As your kids make friends, your campground social circle widens.
-Campgrounds are filled with Europeans in the mood to toss a Frisbee with a new American friend (bring a nylon "Woosh" Frisbee).
+Campgrounds are filled with Europeans in the mood to toss a Frisbee with a new American friend.